Zero-shot Emergent Robotic Behaviors using World Models

 • Combinatorial coverage gap for teleoperation.
 A demonstration-based system would need to observe not just obstacle-avoidant behaviors, but also the specific multi-skill transitions that resolve each failure mode (stuck states, contact misalignments, slips) across many environment configurations.
 The number of required demonstrations scales roughly with the number of skills and their possible handoffs, making long-tail coverage prohibitive for a demonstration-based approach.

 • Test-time reasoning over counterfactual futures.
 The planner must evaluate what would happen under alternative skill sequences, such as "attempt grasp now" vs "push to clear obstacles" vs "push into reachable region", and select a plan whose intermediate predicted states make the final goal feasible.
+This is active inference, not recall.

 Overall, our emphasis was not merely on the complexity of the task, but on demonstrating that skill-specific world models plus planning enable one-shot, constraint-aware composition and self-correction at test time, without needing the system to learn the full behavior from end-to-end demonstrations.

-We consistently find that our world model-based system exhibits diverse behaviors that were not trained for, smoothly stitching skills together to achieve goals that are not directly achievable or that require intelligent, constraint-aware subgoal discovery.
-We also observed dynamic error recovery where the system hands responsibility between skills, sometimes multiple times within an episode.
+We consistently find that our system smoothly stitches skills together to achieve goals that are not directly achievable or that require intelligent, constraint-aware subgoal discovery, with dynamic error recovery achieved by handing responsibility between skills, sometimes multiple times within an episode.
+We also find it robust across many different environments, a wide range of obstacle complexities including moving obstacles, and across different robot embodiments.

 Navigating diverse and moving obstacles